 Yánxī seventh year the Wèi army advanced to Xīngshì.
 Yī was given a Staff of Authority and led the armies to resist them.
 The Merit Grandee Lái Mǐn arrived to send him, and was asked to play Encircling Chess.
 At the time, Feathered [urgent] dispatches were circling around.
 Men and horses were armored, and preparations had already been made, but Yī and Mǐn remained focused on the game, and their appearance showed no sign of tiring.
 Mǐn said: “I was only testing you and that is all!
 You indeed can be relied on, and can certainly handle the enemy.”
 Yī arrived, the enemy then retreated, and he was given fief as Marquis of Chéng village.
 (1)

-- (1) Yīn Jī’s Tōngyǔ states: When Sīmǎ Yì executed Cáo Shuǎng, [Fèi] Yī established two arguments to discuss and determine the rights and wrongs.
-Argument A is that Cáo Shuǎng and his brothers were ordinary and mediocre persons and only due to their relation to the Imperial Clan received favor and appointment, and yet became arrogant and extravagant and usurped prerogatives, had relations with criminal persons, privately established their own clique, and plotted to rebel against the state.
+- (1) Yīn Jī’s Tōngyǔ states: When Sīmǎ Yì executed Cáo Shuǎng, [Fèi] Yī established A-B arguments to discuss and determine the rights and wrongs.
+A believed that Cáo Shuǎng and his brothers were ordinary and mediocre persons and only due to their relation to the Imperial Clan received favor and appointment, and yet became arrogant and extravagant and usurped prerogatives, had relations with criminal persons, privately established their own clique, and plotted to rebel against the state.
 [Sīmǎ] Yì exerted himself to punish them, in one morning exterminated them, and this was why he was suitable to be appointed, and acted in accordance with the expectations of scholars and commoners.
-Argument B is that [Sīmǎ] Yì felt that Cáo the second [Cáo Ruì] did not entrust affairs to only one, so how could Shuǎng have any relevance?
-The management of affairs was not for one particular person, and so he secretly acted as if he did not care.
+B believed that [Sīmǎ] Yì resented that Cáo Zhòng [Cáo Ruì] did not entrust affairs to only him, so how could Shuǎng have any relevance?
+The management of affairs was not unified, and so gradually became flawed.
 From the beginning he did not give loyal advice or admonishment, and instead in one morning slaughtered them, taking them at unawares, so how can this be a great man acting for the sake of the state or doing what was required?
-If Shuǎng really had the intention to plot against his ruler, then his rebellion would have already occurred, yet on the day when the troops went out, [Cáo] Fāng was left with Shuǎng and his brothers.
+If Shuǎng really had the intention to plot against his ruler, and great rebellion was already planned, yet on the day when the troops went out, [Cáo] Fāng was left with Shuǎng and his brothers.
 [Sīmǎ] Yì, father and son [Sīmǎ Shī] from the rear closed the gates and raised troops, threatening [Cáo] Fāng and ensuring there would be no peace.
 Would this be called a loyal minister acting in consideration for his lord?
-From this viewpoint, Shuǎng had no great wrongs that were obvious.
-If [Sīmǎ] Yì was acting because Shuǎng was extravagant and usurped prerogatives, then the punishment of dismissal would be sufficient, but he exterminated all his relatives, and this was an injustice, cutting off the succession and sacrifices for [Cáo Shuǎng’s father] Zǐdān [Cáo Zhēn], and even Hé Yàn’s son who was a Wèi [Imperial] relative nephew was also exterminated.
+From this viewpoint, that Shuǎng had no great wrongs is obvious.
+If [Sīmǎ] Yì was acting because Shuǎng was extravagant and usurped prerogatives, then the punishment of dismissal would be sufficient, but he exterminated all his relatives, and this was an injustice, cutting off the succession and sacrifices for [Cáo Shuǎng’s father] Zǐdān [Cáo Zhēn], and even Hé Yàn and his son who was a Wèi [Imperial] relative nephew was also exterminated.
 This was usurpation of power and acting excessively and improperly.

 Wǎn decided to resign his provincial duties, and Yī was again given office as Inspector of Yìzhōu.
 Yī’s achievements and renown in the state were comparable to Wǎn.
 (2)